Window shutter: Exterior shutters

 Exterior shutters in France, notably in Paris, are frequently made of steel and are configured in multiple narrow full-length panels, allowing them to fold open and fit inconspicuously against the recesses at the sides of the window.
 Some exterior shutters in Italy, such as in towns along the Adriatic coast, slide on rollers into pockets in the wall at each side of the window.

-In Germany and other parts of Europe, rolling exterior shutters on tracks (de) have become ubiquitous, although they lack the decorative value of traditional shutters.
+In Germany and other parts of Europe, rolling exterior shutters on tracks (de) have become ubiquitous.
 When open, these type shutters roll up into boxes concealed in the thickness of the wall above the window.
 They are typically raised and lowered manually, such as by a rolling pull made of flat nylon cord, but they can be equipped with electric operating mechanisms.
 These shutters allow some light in the room when not fully lowered, but wholly block light when completely closed.
 Variations include frame extensions that allow the closed shutter to swing out like an awning or Bermuda shutter.

 An exterior hurricane shutter or storm shutter is used to protect windows and doors in a building against the effects of high winds, rain, and flying objects during a hurricane, or as a security shutter over an opening.
 They can be made of a variety of materials such as fiberglass, steel, aluminum, wood or composite wood and can be installed in tracks to be quickly opened and closed manually or with motorized controls.
-The track-mounted storm shutters in America are of German design and are frequently of German manufacture.
-The walls of American houses are typically too thin to conceal the boxes that hold the shutters when open, so the boxes are visible on the exterior above the windows.
 There are also high-impact-resistant plastics that can be applied to new or existing wood shutters that provide hurricane protection.